ncherric/Iliad-ReadtheDocs/docs/tutorial/merger.rst

 Background
 ==========

-Genetics research continues at an unprecedented speed and new reference genome assemblies encourage the use of updated positions when combining old data with new data.
+Genetics research continues at an unprecedented speed and collaborations or newly published open-source datasets may introduce the need merge data.
-To make a comprehensive genomic pipeline, we wanted to provide the means necessary for researchers to still access such a large body of data that remains important for many analyses.
+To make a comprehensive genomic pipeline, we wanted to provide the means necessary for researchers to easily combine datasets.
-Sometimes you just need to switch the position sites in your VCF files so you can properly merge your data with others.
+Sometimes you just need to switch the position sites in your VCF files so you can properly merge your data with others, and you may want to visit our liftover_ submodule if you think the data you would like to combine has different reference assembly positions.

-This module is currently limited to switching `Homo sapiens` GRCh37 to GRCh38 and vice versa.
-It is configured to those reference assembly **dbSNP annotation files**, meaning download file locations stated in `config.yaml` are provided only for GRCh37 and GRCh38.
-GRCh38 is the default.
-It does possess the capability to be adapted to other reference assemblies and species.
 Pull requests and collobarations are welcomed.

 Basics
 ======

 This is a minor submodule in terms of being lightweight and does not require many of the components that some of the other modules do.
-This module does not require Singularity.

-Genetic data compatibility is very important for analyses that involve multiple datasets so switching or updating positions will allow you to merge_ them.
-Or, if you would like to just update your data and have the latest positions, this submodule can do so for you.

-The indicated dbSNP annotation file in the ``config/config.yaml`` will be automatically downloaded and used to create a guide file that is used to swap out current sites for desired sites.
+This module does require Singularity if you want to use the same version of BCFtools and do not want to download it.

+If you have multiple independent VCF files and need the means to combine them, this module is for you.

+The indicated sample list in the file ``/Iliad/data/vcf_merge/vcf-list.txt`` will be automatically read by BCFtools when running the appropriate Snakefile described here.
 Your ``vcf`` will have to be annotated and have correct rsID tags.
+*We are currently working to add more submodule features for independent VCF annotation without requiring the use of the main modules.*

 Default workflow configurations can be found in your path to the configuration file: ``config/config.yaml``.

+By adding a project name in the configuration file, differnt merge instances will be contained in the specified project name directory automatically created.

 In-depth Setup
 ==============

-For this module, you can **SKIP STEP 2** Installation_ of Iliad.
 You will find your new working directory within the ``path/to/project-workdir/Iliad/`` folder.
 Make sure your current working directory is in this cloned repo as stated in the installation.
 ALSO, be sure your ``workdirPath: /path/to/project-workdir/Iliad/`` in the ``config/config.yaml`` is set accordingly and with a forward slash ``/`` at the end.